 End-to-end analysis of CPS models is challenging.
-Requirements are typically written in natural language.
-Natural language is ambiguous and not easily amenable to formal analysis.
+Requirements are typically written in natural language, which is ambiguous and not easily amenable to formal analysis.
 Moreover, CPS models typically involve time-varying and real-valued variables, physical system dynamics, or even adaptive behavior.
 Formal languages supported by analysis tools may not be expressive enough to capture requirements for such systems.
 Finally, analysis tools may not be able to handle the complexity and scale of CPS models.

-Our feasibility study targets the Ten Lockheed Martin Challenge Problems (LMCPS), a set of industrial Simulink model benchmarks and natural language requirements developed by domain experts [3], [4].
-At the level of requirements, we use the Formal Requirements Elicitation Tool FRET [5], [6].
-FRET is an open-source tool developed at NASA Ames for writing, understanding, formalizing and analyzing requirements.
+Our feasibility study targets the Ten Lockheed Martin Challenge Problems (LMCPS), a set of industrial Simulink model benchmarks and natural language functional requirements developed by domain experts [4], [5].
+At the level of requirements, we use the Formal Requirements Elicitation Tool FRET [6], [7].
+FRET is an open-source tool developed at NASA Ames for writing, understanding, formalizing, and analyzing requirements.
 Users write requirements in a restricted natural language, called FRETISH, with precise, unambiguous meaning.
 For a FRETISH requirement, FRET produces natural language and diagrammatic explanations of its exact meaning, and formalizes the requirement in logics.
 We investigate whether 1) the LMCPS requirements can be captured in FRET, 2) the process of capturing LMCPS requirements is intuitive to the user, and 3) the produced explanations provide useful feedback.

-For model analysis, we use COCOSIM [7], [8], an open source tool developed at NASA Ames, which analyzes Simulink models by connecting to tools such as SLDV and Kind2.
+For model analysis, we use COCOSIM [8], [9], an open source tool developed at NASA Ames, which analyzes Simulink models by connecting to formal tools such as the MathWorks Simulink Design Verifier (SLDV) [10] and Kind2 [11].
 FRET and COCOSIM are connected: COCOSIM exposes model details to FRET to support the mapping between requirement- and model- variables by FRET users; FRET generates verification code that COCOSIM can process to analyze models against requirements.
-We study 1) how effective the connection between FRET and COCOSIM is, both in terms of producing verification code and in transferring verification results back at requirements level, and 2) whether COCOSIM is able to successfully analyze the LMCPS requirements.
+We study 1) the effectiveness of the connection between FRET and COCOSIM, both in terms of producing verification code and in transferring verification results back at the requirements level, and 2) whether COCOSIM is able to successfully analyze the LMCPS requirements.

-We were able to capture and analyze the majority of LMCPS requirements with our framework.
+We were able to capture and analyze the majority of the LMCPS requirements with our framework.
 Our main findings can be summarized as follows:

-Language and Logics: CPS requirements involve timing, so it is important to handle this aspect in requirements elicitation tools.
-The explanations produced by FRET have been instrumental in ensuring that the FRETISH requirements captured our intended semantics.
-Even though FRETISH is aimed at being intuitive, FRETISH requirements for the LMCPS are not straightforward to derive from the natural language ones.
+Language and Logics.
+CPS requirements involve timing, so it is important to handle this aspect in requirements elicitation tools.
+The explanations produced by FRET were instrumental in ensuring that the FRETISH requirements captured our intended semantics.
+Even though FRETISH is aimed at being intuitive, it was not always straightforward to turn natural language LMCPS requirements into FRETISH.
 However, most of the LMCPS requirements fall within a small number of patterns, an issue that we have also observed in other studies within our organization.
 Our logic was not able to capture some aspects of the system, in particular as related to delay blocks, which are heavily used in the models.
-We were able to shortcut this problem by exposing internal model variables at requirements level, but a FRETISH-level solution would be desirable.
+We were able to shortcut this problem by exposing internal model variables at the requirements level, but a FRETISH-level solution would be desirable.

-Formalization and Verification Code: FRET formalizations are compact for most of the requirements of the LMCPS challenge; this is because they are optimized for many of the patterns that occur in the system.
+Formalization and Verification Code.
+FRET formalizations are compact for most of the requirements of the LMCPS challenge; this is because they are optimized for many of the patterns that occur in the system.
 The automated production of verification code was a very smooth process.
 Automating the process of generating verification code from requirements has been extremely valuable since it reduces the sources of discrepancy and errors in the various artefacts.